Skip to main content

-Stock price chart
+Stock price chart with lines

 As value managers we are always on the lookout for ‘value’ stocks.
 We consider value stocks to be listed companies currently out of favour with the market, often with depressed earnings or trading on low price-earnings (PE) multiples.
 Such stocks might be cyclical businesses experiencing a temporary downturn or businesses going through a period of operational change.
 Or, perhaps, businesses for which the market has taken an overly negative view on the outlook or on the underlying value of assets.
 Despite these traits, on a case-by-case basis we believe such companies can remain fundamentally good businesses with a material possibility of turning things around.